gmagklaras/POFR/README.md

 ## Dependencies and requirements

 Minimal dependencies are required.
 A compatible distro.
 For the client part, the following Linux distributions are known to work with POFR:
-* RHEL7/CentOS 7
 * RHEL8/CentOS 8/AlmaLinux 8/Rocky Linux 8
 * RHEL9/CentOS 9/AlmaLinux 9/Rocky Linux 9
+* RHEL10/AlmaLinux 10/Rocky Linux 10
-* Fedora 38/39/40/41
+* Fedora 42/43
-* Ubuntu 18.04 LTS/20.04 LTS/22.04.1 LTS
+* Ubuntu LTS/20.04 LTS/22.04.1 LTS

 For the server part, we recommend:
-* Fedora 40
+* Fedora 42
 * RHEL/AlmaLinux/Rocky Linux 9
+* RHEL/AlmaLinux/Rocky Linux 10

 with a MariaDB (versions 10.5 and 10.6) RDBMS backend.

 Everything else needed by the client and server components is provided by the POFR itself (including its own PERL distribution which is usually based on the most/recent up-to-date PERL version (v.
-5.40.0)).
+5.42.1)).

 In addition, you will need to ensure that:
 * The POFR clients can reach port 22 (SSH) of the POFR server (directly or via NAT)